diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Things get interesting when more than one resource is used to define a Configuration.
 Properties defined in resources that are added later override the earlier definitions.
 However, properties that are marked as final cannot be overridden in later definitions.
-System properties take priority over properties defined in resource files, This feature is useful for overriding properties on the command line by using
+`System properties take priority over properties defined in resource files`, This feature is useful for overriding properties on the command line by using
 -Dproperty=value JVM arguments.
 ```java
 System.setProperty("size", "14");